 LSRVNA purchased and moved into its new building, decreasing operating expenses, and investing in the future.
 LSRVNA also opened “The Renaissance Shoppe," a high quality resale shop raising funds and awareness for LSRVNA.

 LSRVNA officially expanded its primary service area to include the towns of Canaan, Enfield, Grafton, Hanover and Lebanon in Grafton County/Upper Valley region and Plainfield and Cornish in Sullivan County.
-We currently serve more than 25 communities spanning 1,900+ square miles in Grafton, Merrimack and Sullivan Counties, New Hampshire.

 The majority of the staff, services and programs of Connecticut Valley Home Care, formerly a division of Valley Regional Healthcare in Claremont, NH, officially became part of Lake Sunapee Region VNA & Hospice.
 This important partnership added three Sullivan County towns to the LSRVNA service area and increased the agency's staff from 120 to 190.
+LSRVNA was also named the Lake Sunapee Region Chamber of Commerce Business of the Year in 2016.